xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Introduction/Index.rst

 In case the network topology makes it useful, this extension is able to work with multiple LDAP server configurations, with a priority order based on the manual sorting of configuration records.

-This extension is known to work with OpenLDAP, Active Directory (various versions) and Novell eDirectory.
+This extension is known to work with OpenLDAP and Active Directory (various versions).

 Please consult the :ref:`faq` for additional information.